Cesar-Urteaga/1907_EXCEL/_WORKBOOKS/README.md

 * Second, once the user specifies the folder (i.e., the host folder), it creates a table with all its contents.
 <img src="_IMAGES\MGetHierarchicalTreeContents_02.png">

-The definition for the non-self-explanatory fields are the following:
+The definitions of the non-self-explanatory fields are the following:

  * Type         : Type of the object (i.e., folder [D] or file [F]).
  * Name         : Name of the object.